About Short Call Butterfly

 - Load a Saved Screener: Select a previously saved set of Screener filters to view today's results.

-- View the Results using Flipcharts: Page through charts of the symbols on the results page.
-You may choose to view charts for the underlying equity or for the option strike when you open the Flipcharts link.
+- View the Results using Flipcharts: Page through charts of the underlying symbols on the results page.

 - Automatic Screener Emails: This option is available for Barchart Premier Members.
 When you save a screener, you can opt to receive the top 10, 25, or 50 results via email along with an optional .csv file of the top 1000 results.
-Emails are sent at 12:00pm CT and at 4:45pm CT, Monday thru Friday.
+Emails can be sent at Market Open (9:00am CT), Mid-Day (12:00pm CT), End-of-Day (4:45pm CT), and Overnight (3:00am CT) Monday through Friday.

 Note: When selecting the Filter View for your Screener email, a filter must identify a specific search value in order for it to be included in the email.